axiomhq/axiom-lambda-extension/README.md

   digest for you and your team.
 Dashboards can be kept private or shared with others, and are the perfect way to bring together data from different sources.

-For more information check out the [official documentation](https://axiom.co/docs) and our [community Discord](https://axiom.co/discord).
+For more information, check out the [official documentation](https://axiom.co/docs) and our [community Discord](https://axiom.co/discord).